Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Graphs and Quantum Experiments

 \section{Graphs and Quantum Experiments}

 The connection between quantum optical experiments and graph theory was discovered a few years ago \cite{graphs1,graphs2,graphs3} and has been further developed as a design algorithm \theseus for new quantum experiments \cite{theseus}.
 In the graph-experiment representation, each colored weighted graph corresponds to a quantum experimental setup, and \textit{vice versa}.
 Each edge and each vertex of the graph represent a correlated photon pair and a photon path, respectively.
 Its complex weight denotes the amplitude of the photon pair, and the edge color represents a photon's internal mode number for a given path, which corresponds to the photon's degree of freedom such as polarization \cite{polarizationERP1995}, path \cite{wang2018integrated,lu2020three,pelucchi2022potential}, transverse spatial modes \cite{rubinsztein2016roadmap,padgett2017orbital,bouchard2017high,bavaresco2018measurements}, time-bin \cite{timebin1989} or frequency \cite{frequencybin2010,santiago2022resonant}.
 This abstract graph representation allows us to have the full information of quantum optical experiments and has been used for discovering quantum states and transformations \cite{theseus}.
+At first glance, it might seem that there is fundamentally no difference between the path degree of freedom (which is encoded as vertices) and the internal degrees of freedom of photons (which are encoded as colors of edges).
+However, this is only true information theoretically.
+Physically, the path degree of freedom is exceptional, because it allows to add spatially separation between photons and thereby perform non-locality experiments.

 Here we significantly extend the bridge between graphs and experiments, which allows us to perform design and discovery tasks for quantum state generation (for pure and mixed states and on the photon number basis), quantum measurements, quantum communication protocols, and gates for quantum computing.
 In Table.~\ref{tab:graph-experiment-link}, we show the correspondence between graph theory and quantum experiments.
 The graph representation can be directly translated into different experimental implementations.
 In the remaining part of this section, we explain how these graphs encode quantum states, and how to translate them to experimental setups.